This is the complete list of features currently available in Yag.

 - Time of the day can be set manually, the sun moves in the sky with dynamic lighting and shadows

-- Parametrized fog
+- Parameterized fog

 - Weather effects (leaves, rain, snow, hail, blizzard, lightning storm…)